 The right contracts and security measures have to be in place to protect your business strategies or customer lists from an employee or competitor using them for his or her benefit.

-This is why having a solid contract management process is important.
+And that is why having proper contract management process is essential.

 Every business, be it large or small, has sensitive information.